 DigitalGlassware® automatically creates XML code based on the Recipe the user creates.
 It means that a chemist with no coding experience can create a comprehensive and complete XML record of their experimental using our Recipe builder tools.

 This article highlights the latest release of DigitalGlassware® R2.8.0.
 The aim of R2.8.0 will be to strengthen and improve the data records captured using the platform to facilitate better insights and analysis.

-The addition of outcomes to a run in DigitalGlassware® (and structuring of against sensor data) are needed to contextualise and realise the true value of a reaction data set i.e. was this a good data set or a bad data set?
-This story details the recent update to Outcomes, placing the value they provide to data sets and the ability to set Point in Time values.
+The addition of outcomes to a run in DigitalGlassware® (and structuring against sensor data) are needed to contextualise and realise the true value of a reaction data set i.e. was this a good data set or a bad data set?
+This story details the recent update to outcomes, placing the value they provide to data sets and the ability to set Point in Time values.

 DeepMatter does more than collect and structure sensor data, we derive insights from your data that you may otherwise miss.
 An example would be from the DeviceX camera which we can use to quantify colour change and other events in a time-course manner